-I don't think anyone ever told me the telestial kingdom specifically, but I do remember growing up with the belief that anyone who committed suicide wouldn't make it to the celestial kingdom.
+I don't think anyone ever told me the telestial kingdom specifically, but I do remember growing up with the belief that anyone who died by suicide wouldn't make it to the celestial kingdom.

 It was a jarring thing to believe in the face of the Atonement and modern medical science, and I wasn't entirely sure how that belief came to be when it's not specified in the scriptures.
 While the scriptures mention murderers will be "without" the celestial kingdom in Rev. 22:15, it doesn't specify the telestial kingdom and murder can be a different issue entirely than suicide.

-But I've noticed that I wasn't the only one with that belief and that many other Latter-day Saints also believe that those who commit suicide will be placed in the telestial kingdom forever, no exceptions.
+But I've noticed that I wasn't the only one with that belief and that many other Latter-day Saints also believe that those who die by suicide will be placed in the telestial kingdom forever, no exceptions.